2013 design School Portfolio.

 2/ On subverted Intentions

-Short forms in staccato, rapid communication resulting in the absence of communication.
-Vague promises in large amounts, quickly.
+short forms in rapid staccato, communication resulting in the absence of communication.
+Vague promises in large small amounts; Increased capability for reduced expression.

 4/ On the essentiality of Sound

-Suggestion extracted in the shape and color of an erratic winter storm — violent and sweet.
+suggestions extracted in the form and colors of an erratic winter storm —— violent and sweet.

 4/ On white space